 The "dense" in DWDM refers to its impressive capacity to squeeze up to 80 different wavelengths of light within the same fiber cable.
 Each of these wavelengths acts as its own superhighway, carrying data streams at mind-boggling speeds.
 For businesses like yours, this means handling more data, supporting more users, and running more applications without needing to dig up the streets to lay new fiber cables.

-To help you fully grasp how DWDM works its magic, let's break down the essential components that make up a typical DWDM system:
+To help you fully grasp how DWDM works its magic, here are the essential building blocks of a typical DWDM system:

 While both CWDM and DWDM are wavelength division multiplexing technologies, they have some significant differences that make them suitable for different business applications.
 Some of the biggest differences between these technologies include: